Select an FAQ:

 How long does it take to complete an inspection?

-For structures under 2,500 square feet, the structural inspection is usually completed in about an hour and forty-five minutes, and the pest, heating and air conditioning and fireplace inspections are usually completed in about an hour.
+For structures under 2,500 square feet, the structural inspection is usually completed in about two hours and the pest, heating and air conditioning and fireplace inspections are usually completed in about an hour.
 The completion times for each inspection will increase as the structures become larger or include multiple heating and air conditioning, or fireplace units.
 As Rea Inspection Services can schedule all of these inspections with one call, the inspections can be completed simultaneously.

 When should an inspection be scheduled?